 A Strong Finish

 Powder-coated finishes are durable and highly resistant to peeling, chipping, and fading.
-They can be made in almost any color, and with varying degrees of shininess ranging from a high gloss to a dull, flat finish.
+They can be made in almost any color—or even in wood grain—and with varying degrees of shininess ranging from a high gloss to a dull, flat finish.
 The process is quick, efficient, and environmentally friendly, producing no pollution or dangerous waste products.
 There’s also no waiting for paint to dry: as soon as a coated piece comes out of the oven and cools to the touch, it’s ready to be used.

 For the most part, powder coating is used for metal objects—appliances, garden tools, engine parts, and so on.
 But any object that can be given an electrostatic charge is a potential candidate for powder coating.
 This includes glass, wood, and many kinds of plastic (think of your charged comb).
 The only problem comes in the curing process—plastic melts at fairly low temperatures, and wood can burn.
 So special types of resin powder have been created that melt at much lower temperatures; still others can be cured using infrared radiation, with curing times as short as a fraction of a minute.

 A Powder Room in Your Home